 For example, if you raise the pickup too high, magnetic interference will affect the strings' sustain, cause tuning bugs, or render unwanted overtones, especially with single-coil pickups.
 In the case of humbuckers, the sound will be too “boomy” and distorted.
 There are also side effects related to your ability to handle the strings freely, as well as constant buzzing.

 On the other hand, if you lower it too much, as stated previously, you will ultimately end up losing volume.
-However, the shortcomings of having your pickup set too low are far lesser than if you set it too high.
+However, the shortcomings of having your pickup set too low are far fewer than if you set it too high.

 What About Piezoelectric Pickups?

 Piezo pickups are common for acoustic guitars and work on piezoelectric principles rather than electromagnetic principles.
 They're built with piezo crystals that absorb mechanical/vibrational energy and convert it into electrical (audio) signals.